ankit-g/py-matrix/Readme.md

-# Matrix Terminal Screen-Saver Async Version
+# Matrix Terminal Screensaver Async Version

 - This is just a humble 100-line Python module, not the full-blown Cmatrix implementation.